Best rivalry in NFL on tap: Steelers at Ravens | FOX Sports

 Once dubbed the ”Battle of Ohio” that soon disintegrated into a pillow fight, now this seems nothing more than a thumb war.

-The Browns are rebuilding – yeah, we know, seems that’s way all the time – but the Bengals allegedly were not.
+The Browns are rebuilding – yeah, seems like it’s that way all the time – but the Bengals allegedly were not.
 Lose here and they might admit to needing an overhaul.

 —